 Search for Stories

-Mike Walker, interim vice president of Eastfield College, held a forum Nov.
+Mike Walker, interim vice president, held a forum Nov.
 16 to discuss the transition to eight-week terms and the reasoning behind it.

 Walker said the biggest motivator behind the change is the 11 percent success rate at Eastfield.

 “I can’t sleep at night because of that,” Walker said.
 “We can’t just do nothing.”

 Students take an average of five years to complete a two-year degree at Eastfield and leave with an average of $14,000 in student debt, Walker said.

 He believes the move to eight week terms will decrease both figures, pointing to the success of other institutions that have made the switch.

 Walker said he does not know of any student surveys conducted to determine if students want the program.

 Durene Tezock, president of the Plant Based Nutrition Club, said that after doing research she does not believe that eight-week terms will best serve the Eastfield population.